sharpshooter90/config-sketchybar/fyi-space.md

 Our configuration also dynamically maps workspaces based on the number of connected displays:

 - **Single Display Scenario:**
-  When only one display is available (for example, if you unplug your external monitor), all workspace items – both main (workspaces 1–4) and secondary (workspaces 5–6) – are assigned to that single display.
+  When only one display is available (for example, if you unplug your external monitor), all workspace items – including main (workspaces 1–4) and secondary (workspaces 5–6) – are assigned to that single display.
 In this case, a single bracket is created that groups all workspace items together.

 - **Dual Display Scenario:**
   When two displays are available, we designate the external monitor (e.g., an external BenQ) as the **MAIN_DISPLAY** and the MacBook's built-in display as the **SECONDARY_DISPLAY**.
 Specifically, we assign: